pkp/pkp-docs/journal-policies-workflows/en/journal-ceases.md

 ## Forwarding URL

 If your journal changes names or you have the need for a change of domain name (e.g., change from journalxyz.com to journalabc.com), ensure that you set up domain forwarding with your old domain name to your new one.
-If your journal uses DOIs, you will need to redeposit/update the DOI metadata with CrossRef to ensure that they point to the updated URLs for articles.
+If your journal uses DOIs, you will need to redeposit/update the DOI metadata with Crossref to ensure that they point to the updated URLs for articles.

 ## Archiving options